Deploy a Node.js application with PM2 and Nginx

 The change can take up to 24 hours to propagate.
 You can use this website to check if the DNS is ready.

-Now we need to create an Nginx configuration for the website with the command below:
+We must create an Nginx configuration file for the website with the command below:

 sudo nano /etc/nginx/sites-available/node.tericcabrel.com

-Note: The file's name is node.tericcabrel.com I usually name it like that to quickly find the application I want to apply for a change.
-Feel free to call it as you want.
+The file's name is node.tericcabrel.com; It helps to find the Nginx configuration file for the application quickly and edit it.
+Feel free to name it as you want.

 server {